 You may come across individual sound effect CD’s in record shops, or on iTunes.
 They're tempting to buy, but are often low quality and are rarely provided copyright free.
-Unless you actually database all the tracks they are a nightmare to use.
+Unless you actually database all the tracks they are a nightmare to organise.

-SoundMiner HD is a very useful and relatively inexpensive tool to database and search for sound effects, although it doesn’t come with any sound effects.
+Alternatively, SoundMiner HD is a very useful tool to database and search for sound effects, although it doesn’t come with any sound effects.

 What I Use:

-- Parallells Desktop software to run Windows primarily for DME Designer
+Parallells Desktop software to run Windows, primarily for DME/MRX Designer

 Sound Devices MixPre 10T multi-track recorder

 Sennheiser MKH30 and MKH50 misc as a MS pair in a Rycote windshield